-Those who are charged with offences are often young and in 2012, 35 per cent of all those charged were under the age of 25, with the majority in the 18-20 age group.
+Those who are charged with offences are often young and in 2013, one-third of all those charged were under the age of 25, with the majority in the 18-20 age group.
 Approximately 5 per cent of this group are charged with offences each year.

-In addition, the majority of those charged are men and women still account for less than 20 per cent of people charged with criminal offences.
+In addition, the majority of those charged are men and women still account for only 16 per cent of people charged with criminal offences.
 The percentage of women is especially high for crimes for profit, such as petty theft and pilfering.
 Young girls in particular dominate these statistics.
 In addition, fraud, forgery and embezzlement and use of drugs are "typical" female crimes in the sense that the proportion of women charged is higher than for other types of offences.